Perak Malay

-Perak Malay (Standard Malay: bahasa Melayu Perak; Jawi script: بهاس ملايو ڤيراق) is one of the Malay dialects spoken within the state of Perak, Malaysia.
+Perak Malay (Bahase Peghok or Ngelabun Peghok; Standard Malay: bahasa Melayu Perak; Jawi script: بهاس ملايو ڤيراق) is one of the Malay dialects spoken within the state of Perak, Malaysia.
 Although it is neither the official language nor the standard dialect in the whole state of Perak, its existence which co-exists with other major dialects in the state of Perak still plays an important role in maintaining the identity of Perak.
 In spite of the fact that there are five main dialects traditionally spoken in Perak, only one of which is intended by the name "Perak Malay".
 There are subtle phonetic, syntactic and lexical distinctions from other major Malay dialects.
 Perak Malay can be divided into two sub-dialects, Kuala Kangsar and Perak Tengah, named after the daerah (districts) where they are predominantly spoken.

 Classification

 Linguistically, the Malay dialects spoken in the state of Perak are diverse.
 In fact, there is still no definite classification of the type of Malay dialects used in Perak.
 Ismail Hussein (1973) classified the Malay dialects in Perak into five types segregated into five different areas.
 While Harun Mat Piah (1983) categorized them into six.
 Although Asmah Haji Omar (1985) divided the Malay dialects in Perak into five types, the specifications of the division did not coincide with that of Ismail's.